Mifamurtide: Pharmacokinetics

 After application of the liposomal infusion, the drug is cleared from the plasma within minutes and is concentrated in lung, liver, spleen, nasopharynx, and thyroid.
 The terminal half-life is 18 hours.
 In patients receiving a second treatment after 11–12 weeks, no accumulation effects were observed.

 Chemistry

 Mifamurtide is muramyl tripeptide phosphatidylethanolamine (MTP-PE), a synthetic analogue of muramyl dipeptide.
 The side chains of the molecule give it a longer elimination half-life than the natural substance.
 The substance is applied encapsulated into liposomes (L-MTP-PE).
 Being a phospholipid, it accumulates in the lipid bilayer of the liposomes in the infusion.

 Synthesis

-One method of synthesis (shown first) is based on N,N'-dicyclohexylcarbodiimide (DCC) assisted esterification of N-acetylmuramyl-L-alanyl-D-isoglutaminyl-L-alanine with N-hydroxysuccinimide, followed by a condensation with 2-aminoethyl-2,3-dipalmitoylglycerylphosphoric acid in triethylamine (Et3N).
+One synthesis method (shown first) is based on N,N'-dicyclohexylcarbodiimide (DCC) assisted esterification of N-acetylmuramyl-L-alanyl-D-isoglutaminyl-L-alanine with N-hydroxysuccinimide, followed by a condensation with 2-aminoethyl-2,3-dipalmitoylglycerylphosphoric acid in triethylamine (Et3N).
 A different approach (shown second) uses N-acetylmuramyl-L-alanyl-D-isoglutamine, hydroxysuccinimide and alanyl-2-aminoethyl-2,3-dipalmitoylglycerylphosphoric acid; that is, the alanine is introduced in the second step instead of the first.